vOptSolver/vOptSolver/README.md

 ## Documentation
 - Tutorial (in waiting a real manual) for new users
-- presentation given in conferences
+- Presentations given in conferences

 ## References